>>> def simple_coroutine(): # (1)

 Call

-, meaning that the coroutine is ready to receive a value. -
+getgeneratorstatereportsGEN_SUSPENDED, meaning that the coroutine is ready to receive a value. -

 You can immediately start sending values to

-: that’s the point of the decorator. -
+coro_avg: that’s the point of the decorator. -

 Import the

-decorator. -
+coroutinedecorator. -

 Apply it to the

-function. -
+averagerfunction. -

 The body of the function is exactly the same as Example 3.

 Several frameworks provide special decorators designed to work with coroutines.
 Not all of them actually prime the coroutine—some provide other services, such as hooking it to an event loop.
-One example from the Tornado asynchronous networking library is the tornado.gen
+One example from the Tornado asynchronous networking library is the tornado.gen decorator.

-syntax we’ll see in Using yield from automatically primes the coroutine called by it, making it incompatible with decorators such as @coroutine
+The yield from syntax we’ll see in Using yield from automatically primes the coroutine called by it, making it incompatible with decorators such as @coroutine from Example 5.
+The asyncio.coroutine decorator from the Python 3.4 standard library is designed to work with yield from so it does not prime the coroutine.
+We’ll cover it in [async_ch].

 We’ll now focus on essential features of coroutines: the methods used to terminate and throw exceptions into them.